 Of course, when death is more imminent, this is an incredibly emotional and yet very important conversation.

 4. Digital legacy

-What happens to our cared-for (and our!) social media accounts and other online registrations once we or our cared-for have passed?
+What happens to the person we care for's (and our) social media accounts and other online registrations once we or our cared-for have passed?

-For example if our cared-for has a Facebook account, they can appoint us as their legacy contact, allowing us to manage the account after their death.
+For example if the person we care for has a Facebook account, they can appoint us as their legacy contact, allowing us to manage the account after their death.

-It’s worth exploring our cared-for’s digital footprint, and seeing what contingencies can be put in place.
+It’s worth exploring the person we care for's digital footprint, and seeing what contingencies can be put in place.